Hot Weather Cycling Safety Guide: Essential Strategies for Summer Rides

 Strategic Timing and Route Selection

-- Early morning departures (before 9 AM optimal)
+- Early morning departures (before 9 AM)

 - Late evening rides (after 6 PM)